|

 "I was misinformed."

-Five musicians filed out onto the stage, arranged themselves
+Five musicians had filed out onto the stage and, arranging themselves

-on a cluster of wooden stools and began tuning their instruments.
+on a cluster of wooden stools, they began tuning their instruments.

 "What I would give for a woman like that."